SenthilNayagan/senthilnayagan.net/src/_posts/tech/programming/languages/rust/memory-management/2024-06-12-rust-ownership-and-borrowing/index.md

 However, when programmers generate memory on the heap and fail to remove it in the absence of a garbage collector (in the case of C and C++), a memory leak develops.
 Also, if we lose all references to a chunk of memory without deallocating that memory, then we have a memory leak.
 Our program will continue to own that memory, but it has no way of ever using it again.

-{% aside %} A little memory leak is not a problem, but if a program allocates a larger amount of memory and never deallocates it, the program’s memory footprint will continue to rise, resulting in Denial-of-Service. {% endaside %}
+{% aside %} A little memory leak is not a problem, but if a program allocates a larger amount of memory and never deallocates it, the program’s memory footprint will continue to rise, resulting in a Denial-of-Service (DoS). {% endaside %}

 When a program exits, the operating system immediately recovers all of the memory it owns.
 As a result, a memory leak only affects a program while it’s running; it has no effect once the program has terminated.